kailash-manasarovar/statement/docs/timeline/2023/august.md

 ## Tweets

 - The X communication with hackers is ongoing.
-- It started with me assuming they were just reading my tweets, but then the conversation became definitely two-way again like before.
+- I assumed they were just reading my tweets, but then the conversation became definitively two-way again, like before with the `@jctot19` account.
-- They posted significant replies to me via *apparently* normal posts on my X feed or YouTube activity, via fake accounts that follow or like me, and even on adverts and spaces on the sidebars of my X UI.
+- They post significant replies to me via *apparently* normal posts on my X feed or YouTube activity, via fake accounts that follow or like something I've posted, and even on adverts and spaces on the sidebars of my X UI.
-- I don't remember the `@jctot19` account being particularly significant at this time.
+- I don't remember the `@jctot19` account being overly significant at this time because the communication methods had expanded.
-- It was impossible to screenshot any of this as it was a fast moving conversation and, singly, each message they sent looks totally insignificant to an observer.
+- It was impossible to screenshot any of this as it was a fast moving conversation and, singly, each message they send me looks totally insignificant to an observer.
+- These online activities are psychological and emotionally manipulating crimes that are steadily setting up a major fraud almost impossible to prosecute.
 - I believe I am talking to the trumpet teacher directly in a loving manner, and then to Domingo and his family who communicate with me in a violent and threatening way, and it goes back-and-forth like this.
-- I am obsessed with music from the 1989 rave scene which I will have heard at the time I was groomed, sedated, and gang-raped repeatedly as a child, and put in porn.
+- I am obsessed with music from the 1989 rave scene which I was listening to at the time I was groomed, sedated, and gang-raped repeatedly as a child and put in porn.
-- I tweet all the tunes I listen to on YouTube and add the tag `#MaSelecta`.
+- I tweet all the tunes I listen to on YouTube and you can find them by searching X with the tag `#MaSelecta`.
 - Following is a selection of tweets from this period which relate to the previous six months' sexual grooming and psychological and online attacks by teachers and staff at the conservatory.
 - I'm totally unaware at this stage that organized criminal gangs are behind everything, including British gangs.
 - There is very little communication to me in English.
 - Most of the tweets are translated, and I assume the Spanish are reading them.
-- The tweets confirm what has been going on; my concerns for my safety, constant communication with hidden groups, extremely threatening content including murder and violence, an overwhelm of porn bots and porn content, direct references from hidden groups to matters related to my experiences at the conservatory, continued suggestions that the trumpet teacher was in love with me, and on and on.
+- The tweets confirm what is going on for me online; my concerns for my safety, constant communication with hidden groups, extremely threatening content including murder and violence, an overwhelm of porn bots and porn content, direct references from hidden groups to matters related to my experiences at the conservatory, continued suggestions that the trumpet teacher was in love with me, and on and on.
-- Threat levels increased steadily throughout August until I was severely threatened with an online psychological trigger that I believed was real, (similar to my experience in [Thailand but far weaker](july.md#the-first-time-i-become-terrified-about-being-arrested)), that I was going to be arrested by the police when I returned to my home in Dénia.
+- Threat levels increased steadily throughout August until I was severely threatened with an online psychological trigger that I believed was real, (similar to my experience in [Thailand](july.md#the-first-time-i-become-terrified-about-being-arrested)), that I was going to be arrested by the police when I returned to my home in Dénia.
-- Nevertheless, the trigger was powerful enough to get me to go public on X at the end of this month and ask the gender critical community (and feminist groups by default) for help.
+- The psychological trigger was powerful enough to get me to go public on X at the end of this month and ask the gender critical community (and feminist groups by default) for help.

 ### `@1frgvn`